-This professional job group includes eighteen AFSME administrative support staff (379-382-general office clerks) and two Commissioners Plan employees (328-personnel clerk/personnel officer, and (389-402-- administrative support) are included in this group.
-There is no underutilization in any of the three protected groups categories for these employees, so there are no goals set for 2000-2002.
+This professional job group includes seventeen AFSME administrative support staff (379-382-general office clerks) and one Commissioners Plan employee (328-personnel clerk/personnel officer, and (389-402-- administrative support).
+In this group, the MHESO is underutilized by 2 positions for individuals with disabilities.
+We will attempt to address this underutilization by one individual with disabilities should any openings occur during the remainder of the 2002-2004 period.